AFarid95/news-article-evaluator/README.md

 This is the first project in the "Front End Web Development Advanced" Nanodegree from Udacity, sponsored by the Ministry of Communications and Information Technology of Egypt.
-You can view my certificate [here]: https://graduation.udacity.com/confirm/DNG9L9CK.
+You can view my certificate [here](https://graduation.udacity.com/confirm/DNG9L9CK).

 # News Article Evaluator